 Day 4: Uluwatu

-Day 5 – 7: Ubud (3 days)
+Bali itinerary day 5 – 7: Ubud (3 days)

 A trip to Bali isn’t the same without visiting Ubud.
 It is a laidback town with arts and crafts, culture, rice terraces, sacred temples and waterfalls.
 Spend the next three days enjoying cooler weather and go sightseeing around Central Bali.

-Kamandalu Ubud Resort
+Ubud accommodation: Kamandalu Ubud Resort

-It takes three days to see Ubud properly.
-And Ubud has some of Bali’s unique accommodations, like luxury villas and eco-lodges and Kamandalu Ubud Resort is one of them.
+And I highly recommend staying at Kamandalu Ubud Resort.
 The resort has only private villas where each villa has a bedroom area, a large bathroom and an outdoor area where you can see the rice paddies and palm trees.
 Book three nights and enjoy a bit of luxury in nature.

-Day 5: Ubud
+Day 5: Ubud town

 Get to know Ubud by seeing the town on foot.
 There are many sacred temples, souvenir shops, arts & crafts stores, galleries, spas, coffee shops, cafes and restaurants that can keep you busy for the entire day.